 The next noted resident would be a woman not only well known to the count, and a guest at the palace, as we have seen, but one with whom he had numerous points of intersection: the Marchesa Casati.
 They had both been painted by Giovanni Boldini (who also painted ibises in the Palais Rose’s garden); Montesquiou enjoyed a fervid bromance with Gabriele d’Annunzio, Casati’s lover; and both count and marchesa had a morbid fascination with the much-photographed Second Empire courtesan Countess de Castiglione.

 Casati turned Montesquiou’s library into a portrait gallery, but there was only one sitter: each picture bore the striking features of the Palais Rose’s chatelaine.
 The extravagance of the gesture was typical.
 The marchesa had burnt through a huge fortune chasing the dark rush of fleeting aesthetic fulfilment.
 She had also hosted some of the great parties of the era and in the Palais Rose she set about trying to once more build an event out of the random magic of her life.
 But her last party would turn out to be a damp disaster and a portent of decline.
 The theme was “famous couples in history”, with many guests drawing on the same Bourbon nostalgia which had first inspired the Palais Rose.
 But like the Marquis de Cuevas’s post-war blow-out it was woefully ill-timed, scheduled in the middle of a general strike which had inflamed an already fractious France, leaving it in no mood to indulge dragged-up retro-toffs buzzed on champagne and entitlement.
 Those same working class neighbours who had disturbed Montesquiou’s repose now peered avidly over the walls under menacing skies as the spectacle came spectacularly undone.
 The musicians never arrived (most likely on strike).
 There was no Casati; she was meant to appear as “Eve” but lost her nerve.
 And her garden was certainly no Eden.
-In The Twilight Years: Paris in the 1930s, William Wiser describes a scene which could have been directed by Buñuel:
+In The Twilight Years: Paris in the 1930s, William Wiser describes a scene that could have been directed by Buñuel:

 While the assembled guests wandered the gardens like untethered livestock, deprived of an orchestra, no hostess in sight, the crowd on the wall and from upper-storey windows applauded the fiasco as if staged for their benefit.